gpaulissen/blog/_posts/2021-02-14-oracle-apex-how-to-build-2.md

 you will add the necessary grant scripts.
 The support software itself is maintained by another project.
 - the `admin` directories contain scripts to setup a schema by a DBA.
-- `dml` directories contain scripts to insert reference data, for instance Apex text messages or a list of countries.
+- `dml` directories contain scripts to change reference data, for instance Apex text messages or a list of countries.
 - `full` directories contain (repeatable) Flyway database migration scripts that are run every time they change (for a database).
-They are meant for database objects than can be replaced (`CREATE OR REPLACE ...`).
+They are meant for database objects that can be replaced (`CREATE OR REPLACE ...`).
 - `incr` directories contain (incremental) Flyway database migration scripts that will run only once (for a database), so for objects that can not be replaced like tables and constraints